The Ultimate GTM Checklist: B2B SaaS Edition

 Social Media Marketing

-To ensure your social media marketing efforts are fruitful, ensure that your content suits the context.
+To ensure your social media marketing efforts are fruitful, ensure your content suits the context.
 This ensures that things aren’t lost in translation or irrelevant.
 Additionally, you can benefit from using hashtags and cross-platform sharing to encourage engagement.
 These tools and actions can greatly increase your reach on social media.

 Email Marketing